Donald G. Jackson

 The Final Interview

 This is the last interview that Donald G. Jackson gave before his passing in 2003.
 It was published in Trash Times, Issue #13, an Indie Film Magazine based in France.
+Don felt this was the best and most complete interviews he had ever given.
 Special thanks to Guillaume Richard, Editor, Trash Times Magazine.

 Could you briefly introduce yourself to our French readers ?